YakShavingAsAService/Federal-website-crawling-howto/README.md

 Then I launched Heritrix: `$HERITRIX_HOME/bin/heritrix -a admin:admin`

-I am running the crawls on a headless server, so I need to tunnel the Heritrix control pane to my desktop's browser. )If you are running on a full desktop, you can skip this step.)
+I am running the crawls on a headless server, so I need to tunnel the Heritrix control pane to my desktop's browser.
+If you are running on a full desktop, you can skip this step.
 I tunneled the control pane via ssh: `ssh -p MY_SERVER_SSH_PORT -L localhost:9999:localhost:8443 MY_SERVER_USERNAME@MY_SERVER -N`
 Now I can load the Heritrix control pane on my desktop's browser via https://localhost:9999.

 OK, now we've loaded up https://localhost:9999 in our browser.
-But wait -- all I see is garbage on the web page!
+But wait, all I see is garbage on the web page!
 You'll need to configure a SSL certificate error exception first.
-This turned out to be not-straightforward in the most recent of Firefox, so I just used Konquerer instead.
-Once the exception is configured, the control pane works.
+This turned out to be not-straightforward in the most recent version of Firefox, so I just used Konquerer instead.
+Once the exception is configured, a normal control pane loads.

 ### First crawl

-To run crawls, you need two things: some seeds, and a valid configuration file, called crawler-beans.cxml.
+To run crawls, you need two things: some seed URLs, and a valid configuration file, called crawler-beans.cxml.
 A default one comes with the installation, but you'll still need to make a couple of changes before the first crawl.

 Create a new job, then go to the configuration tab to see crawler-beans.cxml.
-The first thing to change is metadata.operatorContactUrl in the simpleOverrides section and change its value to a url associated with you.
+The first thing to change is metadata.operatorContactUrl in the simpleOverrides section; change its value to a url associated with your project.
 Next, find the property key seeds.textSource.value in the longerOverrides section and add in a few test URLs under the seeds.textSource.value property.
 Save changes, then go back to the job page and press "build."
 If there are no errors to fix, press launch.
 To actually initiate the crawl, press unpause.
 Now you can monitor the crawl with the reports on the right side.
 When you're done, hit terminate and then teardown.